bobbyshaw/tomrobertshaw.net/ecommerce-survey.md

 ---
 layout: default
 title: Tom Robertshaw | Ecommerce and web technology survey
-meta-description: Surveying the most popular websites for their use of ecommerce and other web technologies.
+description: Surveying the most popular websites for their use of ecommerce and other web technologies.
 Providing site information and trend analyis.
 ---

 # Ecommerce Survey

-For the last four years I built an eCommerce survey.
+In 2010 I created the first version of the eCommerce survey.
 It takes a list of sites, e.g. the [Alexa Top 1 Million](http://www.alexa.com/topsites) and then a spider visits the homepage of every site.
 It passes the HTML page through a detection engine built up of signatures that recognise various ecommerce platforms.

 ## In the media

 I am very grateful for the coverage that the results and analyses have received in conferences and the media.

 Coverage includes: